phantom-solutions/bsmapi/readme.md

 - Decide on a database (preferrably sqlite due to the low amount of requests).
 - Make this TODO more impressive. :feelsbadman:
 - Work on otherworld middlewares.

+## A note on how I do things
+I make these random files and changes based on what I want to do with the project.
+Meaning, I'll create stuff with the intention to get it into the project at a later date.
+This is my version of writing stuff down on a piece of paper to remind myself of something.